 The bottom of this excavation is sloped to one side.
 This will allow me to expand the garden later by sloping the bottom upwards in the opposite direction from this lowest point.

-I've created an impervious liner for this garden, by painting a tough (15-year guarantee) weed block material to 6 mill black plastic, using a solar roof coating material (10 year guarantee).
-On a later experiment I painted the material to the plastic with an asphalt emulsion - which was quite a bit cheaper than the roof coating.
+I've created an impervious liner for this garden, by painting a tough (15-year guarantee) weed block material to 6 mill black plastic, using a solar roof coating material (10 year guarantee under outdoor weather conditions).